 I took up my first teaching post in September 2001 as Learning Support Unit Manager at Filsham Valley Secondary School working with disaffected pupils.
 In September 2003 I left the Special Needs department for mainstream teaching and taught Humanities and History full time.
 I was appointed Head of History in March 2004.

 My website, History on the Net, had grown considerably since its launch in 2000.
 By Autumn 2004, the demands of the website together with the demands of my teaching post became impossible to manage.
 Not wanting to give up the site, I decided to take some time out from teaching to further develop the website and I left teaching in December 2004.
 To generate an income I added a website shop selling worksheets and other teaching materials that I self-published.

 In January 2013 I was made an offer for History on the Net and decided to accept.
 The new owners did not want the shop so it was renamed and moved to a new address.
 I also began working on a new range of educational websites (see websites page).
 In 2017 I was made an offer for my shop and sold the site.
 Sadly the new owner has taken the site down.

 I enjoy writing for an educational audience and after selling History on the Net in 2013 set up a number of new websites.
 Some of these sites have been sold to new owners but others I have kept.
-My most successful website, www.totallytimelines.com currently receives around 75,000 visitors per month.
+My most successful website, www.totallytimelines.com currently receives around 120,000 visitors per month and 300,000 page views.
 Details of all my sites can be seen on my website page.

 1066 and the Norman Conquest has always been my favourite period in history and I love living near Pevensey Castle.
 In 2014 I decided to offer my services as a tour guide and put together a series of walking and history storytelling tours.
 I have taken many lovely people from around the world on my tours.
 For full details of the tours available please see my tour website www.1066historian.com.